D-C04/Group_I/README.md

 # Project Introduction & Background 📝

-This web application aims to reduce household food waste and aid in decision making by creating a system that provides its users with various recipes and the tools to track expiration of the food they have at home.
+This web application aims to reduce household food waste and aid in decision making by creating a system that provides its users with various recipes and the tools to track of food inventory whilst alerting them to food expiration dates and period.

 ## Business Opportunity 📍

-The project will allow users to faster and easier access to a variety of recipes without scouring the web.
+The project will allow users to keep track of their food inventory and give access to a variety of recipes without having to think too much.
 Users will be able to adequately plan meals and maintain awareness of the quality of food in their pantry.

 # Minimum Viable Product (MVP) 💻